cranberrygame/cordova-plugin-game/README.md

 //add leaderboards and achievements<br>
 google play developer console - Game services - Add a new game - Enter the name of your game, choose its category, and click Continue. - ... - add leaderboards and achievements

-//get APP_ID<br>
+//get YOUR_GOOGLE_PLAY_GAME_APP_ID<br>
-google play developer console - Game services - [specific app] - get APP_ID (the number that appears beside the game name in the header of the Developer Console, e.g. "My Super Game - 12345678",.
-The APP_ID in this case is 12345678.)
+google play developer console - Game services - [specific app] - get YOUR_GOOGLE_PLAY_GAME_APP_ID (the number that appears beside the game name in the header of the Developer Console, e.g. "My Super Game - 12345678",.
+The YOUR_GOOGLE_PLAY_GAME_APP_ID in this case is 12345678.)

 [ios]

-itunesconnect - Manage Your Apps - [specific app] - Manage Game Center - Enable for Single Game - Add Leaderboard - Leaderboard ID - don't need to wait for review
+itunesconnect - Manage Your Apps - [specific app] - Manage Game Center - Enable for Single Game - Add Leaderboard - Leaderboard ID - don't need to wait for review to test
 ## Crosswalk ##
 ```c
 <!-- caution: copy this to intelxdk.config.additions.xml and replace YOUR_GOOGLE_PLAY_GAME_APP_ID -->